 ATLA is an index of journal articles, essays, and book reviews in the areas of biblical studies, world religions, church history, and religious perspectives on social issues, among other topics.
 The database provides coverage from 1949 to the present and retrospective indexing for some journals as far back as the nineteenth century.

-The ATLAS for ALUM program is available for all alumni of Calvin College and Calvin Theological Seminary.
+The ATLAS for ALUM program is available for all alumni of Calvin University and Calvin Theological Seminary.

 ATLAS for ALUM, funded through a grant from Lilly Endowment Inc., provides access to ATLASerials® (ATLAS®), an online collection of more than 140 major religion and theology journals, ranging from popular journals such as Christianity Today and Christian Century to scholarly journals such as the Journal of Biblical Literature and Theology Today.
 This resource contains more than 240,000 articles and book reviews going back as early as 1924.